There are a variety of business structures depending on your business’ goals and needs, such as:

 Disadvantage: Little Protection

 As a general partnership, all partners are liable for business debts and any legal issues that arise.
 There is no formal legal protection in place because you don’t incorporate the business into a separate legal entity.
-Consequently, this exposure to liability renders general partnerships as bad vehicles for business in most cases.
+And this exposure to liability renders general partnerships as bad vehicles for business in most cases.
 It may make sense where both partners are incorporated entities.

-Like limited partnerships and LLCs taxed as a partnership, general partnerships allow you to negotiate the terms relating to allocation of profits and losses, management operations and transfers of interests.
+General partnerships allow you to negotiate the terms relating to allocation of profits and losses, management operations and transfers of interests.
 This means that you can decide who works on which aspects of the business, and can decide on mutually beneficial structures, salaries, payments, and more.
 The problem is…